Table of Contents

 Antibodies against the following thyroid antigens are associated with Hashimoto’s disease:

 - Thyroid peroxidase (TPO)

-It is significant in the diagnosis of hashimotos thyroiditis (chronic autoimmune thyroiditis).
-It is characterized by infiltration of the thyroid follicles with lymphocytes, which gradually leads to thyroid failure and goiter formation.
+It is significant in the diagnosis of Hashimoto’s thyroiditis (chronic autoimmune thyroiditis).
+It is characterized by lymphocytes infiltrating the thyroid follicles, which gradually leads to thyroid failure and goiter formation.

-Amiodarone is a Class III antiarrythmic drug which has two iodine atoms in its structure.
-Administration of amiodarone can be presented as both hypothyroidism and hyperthyroidism.
+Amiodarone, a class III antiarrhythmic drug with two iodine atoms in its structure, can be administered to treat both hypothyroidism and hyperthyroidism.
 Amiodarone inhibits the entry and peripheral conversion of T4 to T3.

-- Type 1: There is an increased synthesis of thyroid hormone, as amiodarone act as a substrate.
+- Type 1: there is an increased synthesis of thyroid hormone as amiodarone acts as a substrate.

-- Type 2: There is autoimmune destructive thyroiditis due to direct toxic effect of amiodarone on follicular epithelial cells.
+- Type 2: there is autoimmune destructive thyroiditis due to the direct toxic effect of amiodarone on the follicular epithelial cells.

 Lithium is the treatment of choice for bipolar disorder.
 Hypothyroidism usually develops within two years of treatment with lithium.
-Screening for hypothyroidism should be performed while initiating the treatment of lithium.
-The hypothyroidism is usually subclinical which gradually progresses to overt hypothyroidism.
+Screening for hypothyroidism should be performed while initiating the lithium treatment.
+The hypothyroidism is usually sub-clinical and gradually progresses to overt hypothyroidism.
 Treatment with lithium also causes goiter.

 The most common cause of congenital hypothyroidism is thyroid dysgenesis.
 There are minimal clinical manifestations at birth due to the presence of maternal T4 which crossed the placenta.